 Why you should visit: The Cultural Triangle is crammed with some of Sri Lanka’s most awe-inspiring sites.
 Discover long-lost Buddhist dynasties’ remains, get drawn into the mysteries behind the Temple of the Tooth, gaze in awe at the UNESCO World Heritage Sigiriya rock fortress, or witness the illuminated walls of Dambulla Cave Temple.
 An absolute must for culture fans.

 Where you should stay: Water Garden Sigiriya is a stylish water-lined hotel near the Cultural Triangle’s main sites.
 The roof terraces, dining areas and huge pool all face the Sigiriya rock fortress.
 You can admire it for hours (without the crowds).
 Hotel Director, Rohen Wijeyesekara, says: “One of our favourite seasonal excursions is to Minneriya National Park, a short drive away.
-From now until October, elephants congregate on the park’s reservoir.
-It’s thought to be the largest amassing of Asian elephants in the world.”
+Crowds of elephants congregate on the park’s reservoir, making this the largest amassing of Asian elephants in the world.”

 4 Yala & The East Coast

 Why you should visit: Yala National Park is one of the few places in the world where you have a sporting chance of spotting leopards in the wild.
-Also look out for elephants, water buffalo and exotic water-birds.
-Meanwhile, the East Coast’s sandy beaches are perfect for sun worshippers.
-Note, the park is closed from 1 September to 31 October.
+Look out for elephants, water buffalo and exotic water-birds.
+The East coast’s sandy beaches are perfect for sun worshippers.
+Note: the park is closed from 1 September to 31 October.

 Where you should stay: Chena Huts is a truly luxurious lodge in leopard-rich Yala National Park.
 It boasts plush cabins, private plunge pools, all-inclusive gourmet food, and twice-daily safaris with (near) guaranteed sightings of the elusive big cat.

 5 The West Coast